bheisler/criterion.rs/book/src/getting_started.md

 # Getting Started #

 Note that Criterion-rs requires a nightly version of Rust.
-At time of writing, criterion-rs is not yet published to crates.io and must be used as a git dependency.

 ### Step 1 - Add Dependency to cargo.toml ###